rajsite/i3-docs/README.md

    Note: If you are using a source code control system you may want to add an entry to *ignore* the `node_modules` folder.
 For example, on git you would add `/node_modules` to the `.gitignore` file.

-3. Create an `.i3-docs.ini` file (preferably in the same folder as the `package.json` file made above).
+3. Use the following steps to create an `.i3-docs.ini` file (in the same folder as the `package.json` file made above).
-   The `.i3-docs.ini` file contains all of the configuration settings for generating the docs.
+   The `.i3-docs.ini` file will contain all of the configuration settings for generating the docs.

    1. Open a command prompt in the folder containing the `package.json` file
    2. Run the command: